sonata-nfv/son-catalogue/README.md

 ### Data model

-The API for the NS-CATALOGUE operates with the NSD Descriptor specified in the son-schema in YAML format as data model.
+The API current version for the NS-CATALOGUE supports the NSD Descriptor specified in the 'son-schema' repository in YAML format as data model.
+Next work is to feature support for VNF Descriptor and Package Descriptor for each catalogue type.